uptonking/note4yaoo/read-docs-react-p2-advanced-guides.md

       return <SpecificStory story={props.story} />;
     }
   ```
+- **Props in JSX**
 - You can pass any JavaScript expression as a prop, by surrounding it with `{}`
 - You can pass a string literal as a prop.
   - When you pass a string literal, its value is HTML-unescaped
-- If you pass no value for a prop, it defaults to true
+- If you pass no value for a prop, it defaults to `true`
   - we don’t recommend not passing a value for a prop, because it can be confused with the ES6 object shorthand
 - If you already have props as an object, and you want to pass it in JSX, you can use `...` as a “spread” operator to pass the whole props object
-  - Spread attributes can be useful but they also make it easy to pass unnecessary props to components that don’t care about them or to pass invalid HTML attributes to the DOM.
+  - Spread attributes can be useful
+  - but they also make it easy to pass unnecessary props to components that don’t care about them or to pass invalid HTML attributes to the DOM.
   - We recommend using this syntax sparingly.
+- **Children in JSX**
 - In JSX expressions that contain both an opening tag and a closing tag, the content between those tags is passed as a special prop: `props.children`
 - You can put a string between the opening and closing tags and props.
   - children will just be that string.
   - HTML is unescaped, so you can generally write JSX just like you would write HTML in this way
   - JSX removes whitespace at the beginning, ending of a line, blank lines
 - You can provide more JSX elements as the children
+  - You can mix together different types of children, so you can use string literals together with JSX children.
   - A React component can also return an array of elements
 - You can pass any JavaScript expression as children, by enclosing it within `{}`
+  - JavaScript expressions can be mixed with other types of children
 - If you have a custom component, you could have it take a *callback function* as `props.children`
   - Children passed to a custom component can be anything, as long as that component transforms them into something React can understand before rendering
 - `false`, `null`, `undefined`, and `true` are valid children.